-8.8 You, any member of your household or any visitors must not keep or use bottled gas (portable gas space heaters), paraffin, petrol or any other flammable material within the property (meaning the house, flat or maisonette in which you live) or in common areas.
+8.9 You, any member of your household or any visitors must not keep or use bottled gas (portable gas space heaters), paraffin, petrol or any other flammable material within the property (meaning the house or flat in which you live) or in common areas.
 Bonfires are not permitted.